andrew-sabin/Monte-Carlo-Simulation/README.md

 The results are visable in the [.err](https://github.com/andrew-sabin/Monte-Carlo-Simulation/blob/main/proj05/proj05.err) file, where the columns are
 **Number of Trials**, **Number of Threads**, **Maximum Performance (MegaTrials Per Second)**, and **Probability**.

-Or are visable in the PDF file.
+They are also available in the [Report PDF File](https://github.com/andrew-sabin/Monte-Carlo-Simulation/blob/main/Proj05.pdf).